Utopia (comics): Publication history

 A three-issue anthology limited series titled Dark X-Men: The Beginning was similar in style to limited series X-Men: Divided We Stand and X-Men: Manifest Destiny, which were written by Paul Cornell and James Asmus.
 Some of the stories describe the reasons for the members of the Dark X-Men joining the team.

 Another set of stories are X-Men: Legacy #226-227, written by Mike Carey, which describes the battle between the X-Men and Dark Avengers from the outsider's point of view, in particular Rogue and Gambit.
 This begins a new direction for the series that began in X-Men: Legacy Annual.

 The main storyline leads into Dark Reign: The List - Uncanny X-Men, also written by Fraction, which then leads into the next Uncanny X-Men arc.
-The Dark X-Men: The Confession one-shot is written by Chris Yost and Craig Kyle of X-Force.
+The Dark X-Men: The Confession one-shot is written by Christopher Yost and Craig Kyle of X-Force.
 The second arc of the New Mutants volume dealt with the outcome of Utopia on that team.

 Build-up

 After the events of the "Messiah Complex" storyline, Cyclops ordered Wolverine to form a new X-Force team to act as his own covert black-ops squad, something Cyclops himself revealed to no one outside the team, in particular the co-leader of the X-Men and his lover, Emma Frost.
 Also, in the Secret Invasion: Dark Reign one-shot, at the first meeting of the Cabal, Osborn promised Frost to leave the San Francisco mutant community alone, provided she kept them under control.
 Emma kept the fact that she belonged to the Cabal from Cyclops.
 These secrets almost caused a split in their relationship, but they eventually reveal the truth to each other, promising to keep no more secrets.

 Another event of note happened at the start of Messiah Complex, when at the place of birth of the new mutant child in Cooperstown, Alaska, a battle took place between the Marauders and the Purifiers, in which the town was razed.
-After that, Simon Trask, the brother of the original Sentinels' creator, Bolivar Trask, a fierce political anti-mutant activist, has called for legislating mutant reproductive rights.
+After that, Simon Trask, the brother of Sentinel creator Bolivar Trask, calls for legislating mutant reproductive rights.
 Trask's influence resulted in many states supporting the anti-mutant legislation, which in turn caused turmoil in the mutant community.